We offer a range of core BMPD courses in the elements of non-fiction storytelling and online design.

 ITEC 2000 – Multimedia Data Management

-The focus switches to back-end organization of information and multimedia with a specific focus on databases and database design, server-side scripting, the structured query language (SQL), storage and compression of media and handling media over a network.
+The focus switches to back-end organization of information and multimedia with a specific focus on databases and database design, server-side scripting, the structured query language (SQL),digital rights management, and watermarking.

 ITEC 2100 – Data Visualization